transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 A few items are tied together:

-- The Docker image name of the container and the secret that is used to pull this from the registry
+- The Docker image name of the container and the secret that is used to pull it from the registry
 - The port is used
-- The configmap is used to configure the environment
+- The configmap is used for configuring the environment

 ## Checkpoint
 {: #ibp-smart-contracts-k8s-self-managed-checkpoint}

 By now, you achieved the following:

-- Created and built a Nodejs smart contract and produced a Docker image to host it (the chaincode).
+- Able to created and build a Nodejs smart contract and producing a Docker image to host it (the chaincode)
-- This pushed to the docker registry.
-Created and used the secret for pulling the image.
+- Able to push the image to the docker registry.
+Create and use the secret for pulling the image
-- Use Ansible to create the {{site.data.keyword.blockchainfull_notm}} Platform network and installed a proxy chaincode.
+- Use Ansible to create the {{site.data.keyword.blockchainfull_notm}} Platform network and install a proxy chaincode
-- The config maps from Kubernetes resources created and deployed the service.
+- The configmap from Kubernetes resources creates and deploys the service.

-Next steps are to create an identity, and use that to submit transactions
+Next steps are to create an identity and use it to submit transactions

 ## Create identities
 {: #ibp-smart-contracts-k8s-self-managed-createidentities}

-The Ansible playbook `002-create-identity.yml` that creates an identity to make it available for use with Client-side applications.
+The Ansible playbook `002-create-identity.yml` that creates an identity to make it available for use with the Client-side applications.

 ```bash
 ansible-playbook ./config/ansible-playbooks/002-create-identity.yml \